Youth Beekeeper Scholarship

 - The applicant must have permission and agreement from parent or guardian.

-- The application must be submitted to the MHBA no later than the deadline date on top of this page.
+- The application must be submitted to MHBA no later than application deadline date, see top of page.

-- The Youth Program Committee will arrange an interview with finalist and parents/guardian.
+- The Youth Beekeeper Scholarship Committee will arrange an interview with finalists and parent/guardian.

-- The scholarship will be awarded to the applicant by the Youth Program Committee, and presented at the first meeting in February.
+- The scholarship will be presented to the applicant by the Youth Beekeeper Scholarship Committee at the first MHBA member meeting in February.